thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 4. In the opened dialog _Add alias_, enter a name for the alias, select a _Api Usage State_ filter type.
 5. After the alias has been added, click "Save" in the lower right corner of the dialog box.
 6. Click the "Add new widget" icon in the center of the screen.
 7. In the opened widget bundles selection, click "Cards system".
-There select the Entity table widget.
+There select the _Entities table_ widget.
 8. Input data source: Entity type, _Api Usage State_ alias and add telemetry that fetches statistics from an API usage state.
 Click "Add" in the lower right corner to add a widget.
 9. After adding the widget, click a big tick icon in the lower right corner of the screen to save all applied changes.